 The family court commissioner and treatment court commissioner are appointed by the Court en Banc, and each serve four-year terms.
 The family court commissioner presides over family court matters (domestic relations and juvenile cases), and the treatment court commissioner presides over the circuit's treatment courts (dwi court, drug court, etc).
-Commissioners have the authority to hear cases and make decisions that a judge does, but their decisions then must be reviewed by a judge as only a judge can issue a judgment.
+Commissioners have the authority to hear cases and make similar rulings like a judge does, but their decisions then must be reviewed and approved by a judge as only a judge can issue a judgment.